cambiotraining/bacterial-genomics/materials/09-bactmap.md

 Done.
 ```

-The masked final alignment will saved to the `results/bactmap/masked_alignment/` directory.
+The masked final alignment will be saved to the `results/bactmap/masked_alignment/` directory.

 Alternatively we've provided a script, `04-mask_pseudogenome.sh` in the `scripts` directory which could be used instead with `bash`: